strimzi/strimzi-kafka-oauth/README.md

     strimzi.authorizer.grant.when.no.delegate=true

 In this case, unless the access token has expired, all the actions will be granted.
-The broker will behave as if no authorizer was installed, effectively turning every user into a 'super user'.
+The broker will behave as if no authorizer was installed, effectively turning every user into a 'superuser'.
 The unauthenticated users, or users authenticated with a mechanism other than OAuth will also automatically have all the actions granted.

 Note: When using SASL/PLAIN authentication in combination with `KeycloakAuthorizer` or `OAuthSessionAuthorizer` the Kafka client session will expire when the access token expires.